mongodb/motor/doc/examples/type_hints.rst

 In this case the solution is to use ``insert_one({})``, passing a document instead of a list.

-Another example is trying to set a value on a :class:`~bson.raw_bson.RawBSONDocument`, which is read-only.:
+Another example is trying to set a value on a :class:`~pymongo.raw_bson.RawBSONDocument`, which is read-only.:

 .. code-block:: python